Who We Are

 Ellen Bronfman Hauptman

-Andrew Hauptman is the Chairman of Andell Inc., a private investment firm and family office.
-Andell invests directly in both control and minority stakes in private and public companies and real estate.
-The firm also partners with top-tier investment managers around the globe.
+Andrew Hauptman is the Chairman of Andell Inc., a private investment firm and family office he controls with his wife, Ellen Bronfman Hauptman.
+Andell invests directly in both control and minority stakes in private and public companies, as well as real estate.
 Mr. Hauptman oversees the firm’s investment strategy and is actively involved in Andell’s sports, real estate, media, and other operating businesses.

 In addition to this work, he is deeply involved in several philanthropic and civic organizations.
 Mr. Hauptman serves as a national trustee of City Year and is co-founder and Chair Emeritus of City Year Los Angeles.
 He is a director of The Bronfman Hauptman Foundation, co-founder and trustee of The Charles Bronfman Prize and President of the Chicago Fire Foundation.
 Mr. Hauptman is on the board of the Yale University Council, the advisory board of The Los Angeles Coalition for the Economy and Jobs, and on leadership councils of Service Year and the International Medical Corps.